 What's in a name?

-When i was getting my bike setup done at Planet Cycles, Bron (a.k.a. all things to women’s cycling) told me about being “on the rivet”.
+In one of my many enjoyable trips to Planet Cycles, Bron (a.k.a. all things to women’s cycling) told me about being “on the rivet”.
 She would have described it more eloquently than this definition from the Urban Dictionary (actually, that’s not true – she definitely used colourful language in her description…) but in the absence of that conversation – please read on below…

 On the rivet: Extreme physical exertion to the point of almost giving up.
 Derived from bike racing in the olden days when bike seats had rivets, and in an effort not to get dropped, one would slide forward on the saddle to exert maximum pressure on the pedals so as to hang on the the amphetamine-loaded Belgian in front of you.